jimmoffitt/py-utilities/data-generators/README.md

 The next step is to simulate a Postgres table getting updated every ten minutes with updated inventory numbers.

 Also to-dos:
-- [ ] Support higher RPS.
+- [x] Support higher RPS.
 Make multithreaded?
 - [ ] Work out the "batch inventory" Postgres details.
+- [ ] Add ability to write to multiple Tinybird Data Source (for comparing behavior with different database engines).